Open Science for Synthesis

 The course focuses on techniques for data management, scientific programming, synthetic analysis, and collaboration techniques through the use of open-source, community-supported tools.
 Participants learn skills for rapid and robust use of open source scientific software.

-- Collaboration modes and technologies, virtual collaboration
+- Collaboration modes and technologies, including virtual collaboration

 - Data management, preservation, and sharing